dosco189/blog/_essays/Competition, Conformity, and Excellence.md

 If excellence comes from focusing on the right details, the question then is - how do we identify the right details?
 How do we identify what to work on?

 These details emerge largely from direct immersion in a context - encapsulating everything from mental attitude, technique, and discipline, to a literal change in environment (say moving cities).
-One simple way to achieve your goals is to change the environment rather than change yourself.
+One simple way to achieve your goals is to change your environment rather than change yourself.

 This explains why the dominant advice for individuals trying to succeed in a given industry is to move to a city of that industry.
 For finance, it’s New York; for startups, it’s SF; for film, it’s LA etc.